0x0-abd/ISDL/README.md

 >   An online website to order grocery products.

-This is a full-stack grocery website created using React, Bootstrap, Node.js, and MongoDB.
+This is a full-stack grocery website created using React, Redux, Tailwind, Node.js, MongoDB and Cloudinary.

 - [Link for demo](https://grocery-store-kohl.vercel.app/)